Should You Report Child Abuse?

 Each state has different definitions on the extent of abuse.
 There are four common types of categorized abuse: physical, emotional, sexual, neglect.

-Physical abuse is non-accidental injury to a child caused by a guardian or caregiver.
+Physical abuse is a non-accidental injury to a child caused by a guardian or caregiver.
 This can include:

 - Hitting with hands or objects